ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

     shown depend on the channel size, the flow rate, the temperature, and the viscosity of the medium :cite:`Mietke2015`.
     Here, they are computed for a 20 µm wide channel at 23°C with an effective pixel size of 0.34 µm.
-The data are corrected for pixelation effects according to :cite:`Herold2017`.
+The viscosity of the MC-PBS buffers is computed according to :cite:`Buyukurganci2022` and the data are corrected for pixelation effects according to :cite:`Herold2017`.

 The invalid regions (white in the figure above) include objects that are very small or objects with very low deformation values.